ryasan86/portfolio/README.md

 # TODO
     1. replace typography
     2. use canvas for something cool
+    3. use fontawesome instead of svgs
-    3. refactor a bunch of stuff
+    4. refactor a bunch of stuff